vitorgalvao/tape/README.md

 Backup and restore software settings on macOS

 Usage:
-  tape backup             Update definitions and backup settings tape restore <tgz>      Restore settings from previous backup tape list               Show supported software separated by what will be backed up tape launchd <on|off>   Load or unload an agent to perform daily backups tape update             Force update of backup definitions tape version            Show tape version tape help               Show this help
+  tape backup                Update definitions and backup settings tape restore <tgz> [def]   Restore settings from previous backup
+                             Giving a definition name restores only that software tape list                  Show supported software separated by what will be backed up tape launchd <on|off>      Load or unload an agent to perform daily backups tape update                Force update of backup definitions tape version               Show tape version tape help                  Show this help
 ```

 If you intend to run Tape on-demand, run `tape backup` on occasion and you’re good to go.
-If you want to set it and forget it, run `tape launched on` and it will automatically run backups for you everyday.
+If you want to set it and forget it, run `tape launchd on` and it will automatically run backups for you everyday.
 Give them a look once in a blue moon to ensure everything is going smoothly.

 ## Supported software